TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 .. _flexforms:

 ==============
-FlexForms
+Flexforms
 ==============

-FlexForms can be used to store data within an XML structure inside a single DB column.
+Flexforms can be used to store data within an XML structure inside a single DB column.

 You may want to configure
 individual plugins differently, depending on where they are added.
-The configuration set via the FlexForm mechanism applies to only the content record it has been configured for.
-The FlexForms configuration for a plugin can be changed by editors in the backend.
+The configuration set via the Flexform mechanism applies to only the content record it has been configured for.
+The Flexforms configuration for a plugin can be changed by editors in the backend.
 This gives editors more control over plugin features and what is to be rendered.

-Using FlexForms you have all the features of TCA, so it is possible to to use input fields, select lists, show options conditionally and more.
+Using Flexforms you have all the features of TCA, so it is possible to to use input fields, select lists, show options conditionally and more.

 Example Use Cases
 =================

 * The `bootstrap_package <https://extensions.typo3.org/extension/bootstrap_package/>`__
-  uses FlexForms to configure rendering options, e.g. a transition interval and transition type (slide, fade) for the carousel.
+  uses Flexforms to configure rendering options, e.g. a transition interval and transition type (slide, fade) for the carousel.